• Mythology to Science Fiction Calendar

 Read: Frankenstein Chapters 1-2.

-In class: Warm-Up #9: How have both your upbringing and education prepared you for adulthood?
+Warm-Up #9: How have both your upbringing and education prepared you for adulthood?
 Where have they failed?
 What do you consider to be the essential characteristics for a happy, healthy, and successful future?

 What Happens When You Only Pursue Pleasure Respond to the video.
 What did you think?
 What stood out to you?